cnunciato/buildkite-sdk/README.md

 ## Publishing new versions

-All SDKs version on the same cadence, and the version is still done manually.
-To upgrade, for example, from `0.0.24` to `0.0.25`:
+All SDKs version on the same cadence, and versioning is still done manually.
+To upgrade from `0.0.1` to `0.0.2`, for example:

--   Bump the version numbers in these files to `0.0.25`:
+-   Bump the version numbers in these files to `0.0.2`:
     -   `sdk/go/project.json`
     -   `sdk/python/pyproject.toml`
     -   `sdk/typescript/package.json`
     -   `sdk/ruby/lib/buildkite/version.rb`
--   Commit those changes with a message like `Release v0.0.25`.
+-   Commit those changes with a message like `Release v0.0.2`.
--   Tag thusly (this is important): `git tag sdk/go/v0.0.25`.
+-   Tag thusly (this is important): `git tag sdk/go/v0.0.2`.
 -   Push the commit and the tag to `main`: `git push origin main`.
 -   Run `npm run publish`.